rust-stuco/lectures/week4/slides.md

 }
 ```

-* This enum is generic over `T` and `E`, with each represented in a variant
+* This enum is generic over `T` and `E`, with each stored in a variant
-* `Result<T, E>` is actually a common type in the standard library that we'll talk about next week!
+* `Result<T, E>` is a very common type in the standard library that we will talk about next week!

 ---